 The MODS pop up is still open at the Beverly Center.
 MODS is the Museum of Dream Space.
 It is a small pop up with only six rooms but it is really great!
 You can read more about my experience here.
 Discounted tickets are available via Goldstar.

-Past Los Angeles Pop Up Events
+Past Los Angeles Pop Ups in LA

 Grey’s Anatomy Gallery Exhibit